-Overall, participation in education or training by London residents aged 16 and 17 is very high13.
+Overall, participation in education or training byLondon residents aged 16 and 17 is very high13.
 Although near to full participation at 16, drop-out at 17 has been a long standing issue.
 This is the main challenge associated with Raising the Participation Age (RPA) in London.

-There are still too many young people aged 16-18 who are not in employment, education and training (NEET) in London, with the volume of young people NEET stubbornly holding at around 10,000 since 2010, and many more whose destination after leaving school at 16 is not known14
+There are still too many young people aged 16-18 who are not in employment, education and training (NEET) in London, with the volume of young people NEET stubbornly holding at around 10,000 since 2010, and many more whose destination after leaving school at 16 is not known14.

-London has a higher proportion of young people aged 16-24 unemployed than the rest of the country15, and (relecting the concerns both about the progression opportunities for those leaving education and training and the long-term prospects for the 16-18 NEET) the number of people aged 18-24 who have been out of work and claiming benefits for more than six months is also of concern.
+London has a higher proportion of young people aged 16-24 unemployed than the rest of the country15, and the number of people aged 18-24 who have been out of work and claiming benefits for more than six months is also of concern.